Collection Development Policy

 The Library may add electronic resources for their own use or as part of a resource sharing agreement.
 These are subject to the General Selection Criteria.

-Electronic databases are selected in coordination with the library’s reference staff or relevant professional staff to meet general collection needs.
+Electronic databases are selected in coordination with relevant professional staff to meet general collection needs.
 A demonstration or trial subscription will be provided by the vendor for the staff to evaluate.
 Additional criteria used to evaluate electronic resources include:

 • Access to multiple concurrent users